synw/django-chartflo/README.md

 ### Create charts

 The charts are created in the code using django-extensions scripts.
-Make a `scripts` folder in any app.
+Make a `scripts` folder in your main app.
+Make sure the main app in in `INSTALLED_APPS`.

 Create a `chart_users.py` file in this folder and define your charts:

    ```python
    from django.contrib.auth.models import User